 Where more than one employer participates in a scheme, each employer who wants to certify the scheme would have to hold a certificate in relation to it.
 One employer may be able to certify on behalf of another (and in respect of that other employer’s relevant jobholders), provided they are authorised to do so.

-When a certificate expires, the employer has to assess whether the relevant quality requirement or one set of the alternative quality requirements was met during the period of the previous certificate in relation to the jobholders covered by the certificate.
+When a certificate expires, the employer must assess whether the relevant quality requirement or one set of the alternative quality requirements was met during the period of the previous certificate in relation to the jobholders covered by the certificate.
 They can’t issue a further certificate until this has been done, and any corrective actions taken for the future (in relation to the new certificate and jobholders covered by it) are considered.

 There's no obligation to make up any contribution shortfall (unless the Pensions Regulator determines that the scheme has been mis-certified).